SquadHouseDev/SquadHouse/README.md

 * User can search up topics/interests.
 * User can endorse/verify new users.
 * User can deactivate their account.
+* User can create a new event/schedule it
+* User can create a group

 ### 2. Screen Archetypes